Huzi Blogs

 What is Ethical Hacking?

 Ethical hacking, also known as penetration testing or "pen testing," is the art of thinking like a malicious attacker to find and fix security vulnerabilities.
-An ethical hacker is a cybersecurity professional who has permission to legally and ethically attempt to breach an organization's defenses.
+An ethical hacker is a cybersecurity professional who has permission to legally and ethically attempt to breach an organization's defences.

 The goal is simple: find the weaknesses before the real criminals do.
 By simulating a real-world attack, organizations can understand their security posture and prioritize remediation efforts.